 Federal Student Loans

 - Federal Direct Unsubsidized Loans are awarded to students not eligible for the subsidized loan.
 Interest accrues to the student while in school but may be deferred and capitalized prior to entering repayment.
-The interest rate is fixed at 3.73% for 2021-2022.
+The interest rate is 5.40% for 2023-2024.

 Loans are available to parents of dependent students to help cover the difference between the cost of attendance and any financial aid awarded to the student.
 Parents have the option of the Federal Parent Loan for Undergraduate Students (PLUS) and loans offered by private lenders.
 For a comparison on these options click here.